In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Whether you have depression, PTSD, bipolar disorder, anxiety, or schizophrenia, you’ll be supported.

-People with addictions take substances that severely upset the chemical balances of the brain, as well as hormonal balances that affect perception, mood, and emotions.
+People with an addiction to drugs or alcohol will take substances that severely upset the chemical balances of the brain, as well as hormonal balances that affect perception, mood, and emotions.

-When you’re at rehab, you’ll be given a relapse prevention plan as part of your aftercare package.
+During your rehab journey, you’ll work to develop a relapse prevention plan as part of your aftercare package.

 This is in order to reduce the risk relapses.